apache/openserverless-runtimes/README.md

 # How to build images

-First, build and push the common with `task build-common`.
+Build and push the common runtime  with `task build-common`.
 Also ensure the image is public.

 Then you can build a single runtime specifingh the dir: